Addiction in a Home of Love

 Perhaps this journey of acceptance is really about love; love for others and love for ourselves.

-And as the poet Rilke states: “For one human being to love one another; that is perhaps the most difficult of our tasks, the ultimate, the last test and proof; the work for which all other work is but preparation.”
+As the poet Rilke states: “For one human being to love another; that is perhaps the most difficult of all our tasks, the ultimate, the last test and proof, the work for which all other work is but preparation.”